-The attorneys of The Law Office of Christopher A. Brown can help.
+The attorneys of Brown Law can help.
 We will review your case and advise you of your options.
 Based on our years of experience and success in turning denied claims into workers’ comp benefits for our clients, we will recommend an approach that we believe will be in your best interests.

-To learn how we can help, please contact The Law Office of Christopher A. Brown today for a free consultation and case assessment.
+To learn how we can help, please contact Brown Law today for a free consultation and case assessment.
 From our office in Atlantic City, we represent injured workers in Atlantic County and throughout New Jersey.

 You Have the Right to Appeal a Workers’ Comp Claim Denial